komiwalnut/portfolio/README.md

 ## 🌐 Domain Setup

-If you want to use a custom domain like the original:
+If you want to use a custom domain:

-1. Purchase a domain from [Porkbun](https://porkbun.com/) or any domain registrar
+1. Purchase a domain from [Porkbun](https://porkbun.com/), [Namecheap](https://www.namecheap.com/), or any domain registrar
 2. Configure DNS settings to point to your hosting provider
 3. Add the domain in your hosting platform's dashboard
+4. Update the domain references in `src/app/layout.tsx` metadata

 ## 📄 License